Rule of Eight Levels

-- The Legend of Zelda love this trope.
+- The Legend Of Zelda love this trope.

-- In The Legend of Zelda, 8 fragments of the triforce of Wisdom (all in eight dungeons) have to be collected in order to have access to Level 9.
+- In The Legend Of Zelda, 8 fragments of the triforce of Wisdom (all in eight dungeons) have to be collected in order to have access to Level 9.

-- In The Legend of Zelda: Ocarina of Time, you need to fight eight bosses in eight dungeons (Inside the Deku Tree, Dodongo's Cavern, Inside Jabu-Jabu's Belly, Forest Temple, Fire Temple, Water Temple, Shadow Temple, and Spirit Temple) before reaching Ganon's Tower.
+- In The Legend Of Zelda Ocarina Of Time, you need to fight eight bosses in eight dungeons (Inside the Deku Tree, Dodongo's Cavern, Inside Jabu-Jabu's Belly, Forest Temple, Fire Temple, Water Temple, Shadow Temple, and Spirit Temple) before reaching Ganon's Tower.

 - Mega Man X has X defeating eight mavericks.

-- 8 Worlds in Super Mario Bros. games:
+- 8 Worlds in Super Mario Bros games:

-- Banjo-Tooie has Mayahem Temple, Glitter Gulch Mine, Witchyworld, Jolly Roger's Lagoon, Terrydactyland, Grunty Industries, Hailfire Peaks, and Cloudcuckooland before reaching the final level which is Cauldron Keep.
+- Banjo Tooie has Mayahem Temple, Glitter Gulch Mine, Witchyworld, Jolly Roger's Lagoon, Terrydactyland, Grunty Industries, Hailfire Peaks, and Cloudcuckooland before reaching the final level which is Cauldron Keep.

-- Pokémon has eight Gym Leaders in each of their portable games.
+- Pokemon has eight Gym Leaders in each of their portable games.

 Hello, Unkown Troper.
 You'll need to get known to lend a hand here.